raspberrypilearning/temperature-log/worksheet.md

 plt.draw()
 ```

-1. Run your program and you should see the graph being interactivly drawn.
+1. Run your program and you should see the graph being interactively drawn.
 Open up some programs such as Minecraft or Mathematica and watch the CPU temperature increase.

 ## Automating the script